HorstBaerbel/EmulationStation/README.md

 **~/.emulationstation/es_systems.cfg:**
 When first run, an example systems configuration file will be created at $HOME/.emulationstation/es_systems.cfg.
 This example has some comments explaining how to write the configuration file, and an example RetroArch launch command.
 See the "Writing an es_systems.cfg" section for more information.

+**~/.emulationstation/es_settings.cfg:**
+This file contains some settings for Emulationstation.
+It will be auto-created the first time your select "Save" from the menu.
+Some settings inside this file can be of interest:
+RunOnFolderSelected="<COMMAND>" - You can specify a shell command here that is run when a folder is selected in the GUI / game list.
+You can use the variable %PATH% to pass the path to the folder on the command line.
+RunOnGameSelected="<COMMAND>" - You can specify a shell command here that is run when a game is selected in the GUI / game list.
+You can use the variables %ROM%, %BASENAME% or %ROM_RAW% to pass game info on the command line.
+See "Writing an es_systems.cfg" for more detail.

 **~/.emulationstation/es_input.cfg:**
 When you first start EmulationStation, you will be prompted to configure any input devices you wish to use.
 The process is thus: